yangll0620/multiCams/README.md

 # multiCams

-Multiple web cameras are used and stored on one computer
+This software is used for storing streams for multiple web cameras that are on one computer.

 Videos and timestamp files are stored simoutaneously